 While you’re in Kato Gouves, why not visit Cretaquarium, the largest aquarium in Greece; packed to the brim with Mediterranean sea creatures.

-Between the provinces of Chania and Rethymno, Lake Kournas was once Crete’s biggest freshwater lake.
+Between the provinces of Chania in Eastern Crete and Rethymno, Lake Kournas was once Crete’s biggest freshwater lake.
 Today, the lake is linked to the sea and is made up of partly seawater.
 Kournas lake is perfect for a stress-free day out in the sun.

 Pedalos are available to hire at various points around the lake.
 See if you can spot the native species of turtle, especially as you approach the hills.
 Another popular activity is swimming.
 There are two main entry points to enjoy the water to avoid scrambling over stones.